 The pain caused by endometriosis may be treated with pain medications, hormone therapy to prevent monthly cycles, and surgery.
 The physicians at The Association for Women’s Health Care can surgically remove areas of endometriosis.
 In many cases, the surgery is done using a minimally-invasive laparoscope, which requires less recovery time.

 Not all of the Association of Women’s Health Care (AWHC) physicians participate in all of the plans listed below.
-Patients are advised to contact their insurance company before an appointment to verify individual physician participation. *Please note that our insurance plans may change or we may not be accepting certain types of insurance at times, so please contact us at Chicago (312) 726-3917 or Northbrook (847) 498-0690 to check if we take your insurance plan.
+Patients are advised to contact their insurance company before an appointment to verify individual physician participation.
+We suggest that if your insurance does not appear on this list that you call your insurance provider and ask if our practice, or specifically the physician you are going to see, is in-network. *Please note that our insurance plans may change or we may not be accepting certain types of insurance at times, so please contact us at Chicago (312) 726-3917 or Northbrook (847) 498-0690 to check if we take your insurance plan.

 "The doctors were very respectful and knowledgeable of our natural ways.
 We feel very confident about all of the expertise at the practice."